NeverDecaf/MangaTosho/README.md

 #### What is this?
 A auto-download and organization tool for manga series.
 Add urls for series, MT will auto-download new chapters and keep track of your progress letting you easily see and read new chapters with a double-click

+#### Dependencies
+Node.js is now required to bypass cloudflare protection.
+It is bundled with the windows binaries.

 #### How to Use
 Binaries are available if you are on windows, see [Releases](https://github.com/NeverDecaf/MangaTosho/releases/latest).